Guaranteeing access to basic services

-The country has a particularly dynamic growth rate: over the past two decades, it has been around the 8% mark – one of the highest in the world.
-This dynamism has been combined with a significant reduction in the poverty level, from 45% to 17% between 2004 and 2012.
+The Kingdom of Cambodia, a country in Southeast Asia, has a population of about 15.8 million, with about 80% living in rural areas.
+The country is experiencing particularly dynamic economic growth: over the last two decades, this has varied around the 8% mark, one of the highest rates in the world.
+This momentum has been accompanied by a significant reduction in the level of poverty, which fell from 45% to 17% between 2004 and 2012.